List of Sortilegio characters: Victoria Sarmiento Vda. de Lombardo

 Victoria is a lady of society.
 A writer who is well respected and has very good values.
 She is married to Samuel but her marriage is failing.
 She begins a relationship with Samuel's best friend, Antonio.
 She becomes pregnant and gives birth to twins - Bruno and Raquel.
 The twins were raised believing Samuel as their father.
 Over some years when the twins are 6 years old Victoria is reunited with Antonio and gets married with him.
 Antonio has a son named Alejandro (Alex) with another woman.
 Alejandro's mother died while giving birth to him, so Antonio is a widow just like Victoria.
 They raise all 3 children together.
 Then one day Antonio dies in an accident.
 Victoria realizes that Antonio left in his will that everything goes to his son Alejandro.
 Victoria realizes that Bruno and his sister will receive a monthly salary from his brother Alex.
 She tries to support Bruno because Bruno is angry that his father left him nothing.
 She always tries to support Bruno even though she knows about the sibling rivalry.
 Victoria bears witness to disunity and hatred that lives within the family.
 She also loves Alejandro and supports his decisions.
-She starts to fall in love with Fernando, but decides that the relationship couldn't be, since he could be her son.
+She starts to fall in love with Fernando, but decides that the relationship could not be, since he could be her son.
 But in the end love triumphs and they get together forever.